 Host, Pathogen & Environment

-Looking into the role environmental factors play on disease expression and severity, as well as investigating plant pathogen genomes.
+Looking at the role environmental factors play on disease expression and severity, pathogen spread and establishment, as well as investigating plant pathogen genomes.

 At A Glance: